certifiedTboy/user-management-api/README.md

 - Update personal details
 - Delete Accounts
 - For the sake of testing privileges, on Admin user type can delete other users Account
-- use test-account@gmail.com - password: Password1234$$ for admin privileged account

 ## Account Creation Flow